TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_mks_sgen_l_1_connected_sbc.md

 ## Firmware File

 Choose the correct corresponding firmware (firmware-lpc-sbc.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases).
 Remember to rename it to firmware.bin.
-Put it in the root of the SD card.
+Put it in the root of a FAT32 formatted SD card.

 ## SBC